best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 To ensure that model-relevant tests are conducted within the analysis, it is important to use data that is representative of real-world scenarios and free from biases.
 This involves selecting diverse datasets that reflect the variety of conditions the model will encounter in practice.
 Additionally, it is important to regularly update test data to capture any changes in the environment or user behaviour.

 ### Acceptance testing
 Acceptance testing ensures that the model meets specified requirements and performs well in real-world scenarios.
-It verifies that the model's predictions and outputs align with business needs and user expectations.
+It verifies that the model's outputs align with business needs and user expectations.
 There are three types of acceptance testing:

-•	User Acceptance Testing (UAT): End-users test the system to ensure it meets their needs and provides accurate predictions.
+•	User Acceptance Testing (UAT): End-users test the system to ensure it meets their needs and provides accurate outputs.
 This involves real-world scenarios where users interact with the model and provide feedback on its performance.

 •	Business Acceptance Testing (BAT): Validates that the system meets business requirements and integrates well with existing workflows.
 This type of testing ensures that the model supports business processes and delivers value to the organization.

 •	Operational Acceptance Testing (OAT): Ensures the system is operationally ready, including backup, recovery, and maintenance.
 This involves testing the model's performance under different operational conditions to ensure it can handle various scenarios.

 ### Defining and Using Appropriate Metrics